Professor Dejian Zhou

 - Location: 1.54 Chemistry

-Dejian is Professor of Nanochemistry at School of Chemistry, University of Leeds.
-He is pursuing a novel polyvalent multifunctional nanoparticle (PMN) strategy to address some important, unmet biomedical challenges.
-Dejian obtained his BSc (Chemistry) in 1990 and PhD on organised functional molecular thin films in 1995 (with Chunhui Huang) both from College of Chemistry, Peking University, China.
-He received the Young Chemist Award by the Chinese Chemical Society in 1996 (only 7 chemists of under the age of 35 received this award in 1996) and the National Excellent PhD Thesis Award in 1999 by Ministry of Education, China (only 5 PhD thesis majoring in Chemistry received this award that year).
-He pursued further postdoctoral research on organised functional molecular thin films at Cranfield University (with Geoffrey Ashwell).
-He became interested in nanochemistry and pursued research at University of Cambridge (2000-2007, with David Klenerman FRS, Chris Abell FRS, and Trevor Rayment) on developing novel approaches for the controlled assembly and manipulation of functional nanostructures and smart nanoparticle biosensors.
-Dejian joined Leeds as a Senior Lecturer in 2007 to develop novel nano-enabled approaches for biodiagnostic, therapeutic applications.
-He has published 134 peer reviewed papers, 2 book chapters (total citation: 4690; H-index: 38, Goole Scholar on 01/12/2018) and two research highlights on the BBC.
-He was elected to Fellow of Royal Society of Chemistry (FRSC) in 2016 and promoted to full Professor of Nanochemistry in 2018.
-Dejian is also a member of the cross-faculty interdisplinary centre, Astbury Centre for Structural Molecular Biology at Leeds.
+Dejian is Professor of Nanochemistry and Fellow of Royal Society of Chemistry (FRSC, 2016) based at School of Chemistry, University of Leeds.
+His group is pursuing a novel polyvalent multifunctional nanoparticle (PMN) strategy to address some important, unmet biomedical challenges.
+Dejian obtained his BSc (Chemistry) in 1990 and PhD (organised molecular thin films, with Chunhui Huang) in 1995, respectively, both from Peking University, China.
+He received the Young Chemist Award (Chinese Chemical Society) in 1996 and the National Excellent PhD Thesis Award in 1999 (Ministry of Education, China).
+He pursued further postdoctoral research on organised molecular thin films at Cranfield University (with Geoffrey Ashwell).
+He became interested in nanochemistry and moved to University of Cambridge (2000-2007, with David Klenerman FRS, Chris Abell FRS, and Trevor Rayment) to develop novel approaches for the controlled assembly and manipulation of functional nanostructures and smart nanoparticle sensors.
+Dejian joined University of Leeds as a Senior Lecturer in 2007 and was promoted to full Professor in Nanochemsitry in 2018.
+He has published some 135 peer reviewed papers, 2 book chapters (total citation count: 4698; H-index: 38, Goole Scholar on 12/12/2018) together with two research highlights on the BBC.
+Dejian is a member of the cross-faculty interdisplinary research centre, Astbury Centre for Structural Molecular Biology at Leeds.

-Dejian sits on the International Advisory Board of the Advance Materials sister journal, Particle & Particle System Characterization (Wiley VCH).
-He also serves as an Associate Editor for several other journals.
+Dejian sits on the International Advisory Board of Particle & Particle System Characterization (an Advance Materials sister journal, Wiley VCH), serves as an Associate Editor for Computational and Structural Biotechnology Journal (Elsevier) and several other journals.

-Dejian welcome inquires from potential PhD students interested to develop novel nano based approaches to address biological and biomedical challenges.
+Dejian welcome inquires from potential PhD students interested in Nanochemsitry and development of novel nano-enabled approaches to address biological and biomedical challenges.
 The University of Leeds offers several scholarship schemes, e.g. Leeds-China Scholarship Council scholarships; Leeds Doctoral Scholarships; and others.

 - Deputy Chair, School of Chemistry Safety Committee